Skip to Content

 Sulphur Mountain gondola

 Since the temperatures at the peak can be 10C cooler than at the base, it’s advisable to take a jacket.
-In winter, expect frigid weather, so you’ll need to dress for sub-zero temperatures.
+In winter, expect frigid weather.

-Outside, two observation decks offer 360 degrees views.
-Beyond the observation area, a wooden boardwalk meanders across to Sanson Peak.
+Outside, two observation decks offer 360 degrees views and a wooden boardwalk to Sanson Peak.
+Guests may see Bighorn sheep when walking the boardwalk.

 Sulphur Mountain boardwalk